 India's constitution considers the Buddhist, Jain and Sikh faiths different from the Hindu religion, but the constitution is often interpreted to include those faiths in Hinduism.
 This interpretation has been a contentious issue, particularly for the Sikh community that views itself as a unique religion and clearly distinct from Hinduism.
 In this regard, Sikhs have sought a separately codified body of law applying only to them.

-Freedom of religion is generally respected, but some state and local governments only partially respect this freedom.
-A number of federal and state laws regulate religious life in India.
+Freedom of religion is generally respected, but a number of federal and state laws regulate religious life in India.

 The government is empowered to ban a religious organization if it has provoked intercommunity friction, has been involved in terrorism or sedition, or has violated the Foreign Contribution Regulation Act, which regulates funding from abroad.
-Citizens and foreigners can propagate their religious beliefs, but speaking publicly against other beliefs is considered dangerous to public order and is prohibited.
+Citizens and foreigners can propagate their religious beliefs, but speaking publicly against other beliefs is prohibited.

 The government permits private religious schools, which can offer religious instruction, but it does not permit religious instruction in government schools.
 Since most students in the majority of Christian schools are Hindu, the schools have long restricted religious instruction on Christianity only to those students who are Christian.